Organic Heliotrope Enfleurage Oil

 Most noses love the aroma of our enfleurage oils, but a few (less than 1%) of our customers smell more of the palm oil than the essential oil.
-Initially, in addition to the aroma of the enfleurage oil, one smells the aroma of palm oil a bit “earthy”.
-But, if given a few moments to “breathe”, the floral aroma of the oil supersedes or replaces the aroma of the palm oil.
-This has to do with differences in receptors in the nose.
+Initially, in addition to the aroma of the enfleurage oil, most people will detect a faint, earthy aroma of palm oil, but, if given a few moments to “breathe”, the floral aroma of the oil supersedes or replaces the aroma of the palm oil.

 Heliotropium arborescens, the garden heliotrope, is a highly fragrant perennial plant, originally from Peru.
 It has an intense, rather vanilla-like fragrance.
-Heliotrope is also known as Garden heliotrope and Cherry Pie.
-Heliotrope has such an interesting scent, and its oil is absolutely fabulous.
-Originally from Peru, the Heliotropium arborescens flower was introduced to English and European gardens in the early to mid eighteenth century.
+Heliotrope is also known as Garden heliotrope, White Queen, and Cherry Pie.
+Heliotrope has such an interesting scent, and we feel that its oil is absolutely fabulous.
+Originally from Peru, Heliotropium arborescens was introduced to English and European gardens in the early to mid eighteenth century.

-Heliotrope essential oil is said to have magical uses to include attracting wealth, protecting from physical harm, clairvoyance, and finding lost objects.
-Heliotrope flowers certainly attract butterflies so why not these other things too:-).
+Heliotrope oil has been said by some to have magical uses that include attracting wealth, protecting from physical harm, promoting clairvoyance, and finding lost objects.
+Heliotrope flowers certainly attract butterflies and that in itself is rather magical, we think.

-Heliotrope essential oil is quite relaxing but, do not put it directly on the skin since it can be irritating, especially for those with sensitive skin.
-It works fabulously in conjunction with lavender or other soothing and relaxing oils.
+Do not apply undiluted Heliotrope Enfleurage Oil directly on the skin since it can be irritating, especially for those with sensitive skin.